 • Why they were ranked as the most pessimistic people in the world.

-• How to use que, qui, dont, où to make better sentences.
+• How to use que, qui, dont, où to stop sounding like a robot.

 When to pronounce the “s” in “plus“.

 • Why some French regions want to become independent.

 • Why Paris could look like an urban jungle in 2050.